We are open and now enrolling!

 Vision & Mission Statements

-Our mission is to provide the highest quality education and childcare services to children from diverse ethnic, socio-economic and family backgrounds, and provide them in an affordable and accessible fashion.
+Our mission is to provide affordable, accessible, high quality education and childcare services to children from diverse ethnic, socio-economic and family backgrounds.

-We are a Montessori School focusing on social and cognitive development through individual and group activities.
-There is an emphasis on self-direction, independence and responsibility.
+We are a Montessori School focusing on social and cognitive development through individual and group activities, with emphasis on self-direction, independence and responsibility.

 We also believe in the benefits of educating children in outdoor environments.
 Nature offers infinite ways to support a child’s cognitive, physical, and emotional development.
 Spending time outdoors creates incredible learning opportunities for children.